zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

 OML4Py stores named user-defined functions called scripts in the script repository.
 You can make scripts either private or global.
 A private script is available only to the owner.
 A global script is available to any user.
 For private scripts, the owner of the script may grant the read privilege to other users or revoke that privilege.

-* `oml.script.create` - Creates a script, which contains a single Python function definition, in the script repository.
+* `oml.script.create`&mdash;Creates a script, which contains a single Python function definition, in the script repository.
-* `oml.script.dir` - Lists the scripts present in the script repository.
+* `oml.script.dir`&mdash;Lists the scripts present in the script repository.
-* `oml.script.drop` - Drops a script from the script repository.
+* `oml.script.drop`&mdash;Drops a script from the script repository.
-* `oml.script.load` - Loads a script from the script repository into a Python session.
+* `oml.script.load`&mdash;Loads a script from the script repository into a Python session.
-* `oml.grant` - Grants read privilege permission to another user to a datastore or script owned by the current user.
+* `oml.grant`&mdash;Grants read privilege permission to another user to a datastore or script owned by the current user.
-* `oml.revoke` - Revokes the read privilege permission that was granted to another user to a datastore or script owned by the current user.
+* `oml.revoke`&mdash;Revokes the read privilege permission that was granted to another user to a datastore or script owned by the current user.

 To illustrate using the Python Script Repository, you will define a function `build_lm1` that will fit a regression model.
 Using this function, you will then create a script named `MyLM_function`.

 1. To store a user-defined function in the script repository, it must be presented as a named string.
-Run the following script to define the function as a string, `build_lm_str`. **Note** the use of triple quotes to enable formatting.
+Run the following script to define the function as a string, `build_lm_str`.
+>**Note:** The use of triple quotes to enable formatting.

     ```
     %python